What Are FHA Loans?

-FHA mortgage guidelines require that structures on a property, or at a property line, be separated from adjoining buildings by a full-height wall.
-If the full-height wall is an outer-most exterior wall, the FHA requires that there be enough space between buildings in order to perform wall maintenance, as needed.
+FHA mortgage guidelines require full-height walls separating structures on a property, or at the property line.
+If the full-height wall is an outer-most exterior wall, there must be enough space between buildings for wall maintenance.

-FHA-insured properties must be graded so that water drains away from building perimeter walls, and so that water does not pond on the property.
+Grading must ensure that water drains away from building perimeter walls, and as a result, does not pond on the property.

-The FHA requires that its insured homes be free of defective construction, poor workmanship, evidence of continuing building settlement, excessive dampness, leakage, decay, termites or any other condition that impairs its safety, sanitation or structural soundness.
+The FHA does not allow defective construction or poor workmanship.
+Therefore, an FHA appraisal must not find continuing building settlement, excessive dampness, leakage, decay, termites or any other condition that impairs safety, sanitation or structural soundness.

-FHA-insured homes must have a roof which is water-tight and shows no evidence of missing tiles, shingles, or flashing; or signs of leakage.
+FHA-insured homes must have water-tight roofs, and also no evidence of leakage or missing tiles, shingles, or flashing.Verify your FHA loan eligibility

 FHA Minimum Property Standards : Interior

-An FHA-insured property must have adequate space for living, sleeping, cooking and dining.
-It must also have sanitary facilities including, but not limited to, bathrooms with showers and/or bath tubs.
+An FHA-insured property must include adequate space for living, sleeping, cooking and dining.
+In addition, it must also provide sanitary facilities, including bathrooms with showers and/or bath tubs.

-An FHA-insured property must have a continuing supply of safe drinking water, sanitary facilities, a safe method of sewage disposal, adequate heating, indoor hot water, and electricity for lights and equipment.
+FHA homes must reliably supply safe drinking water.
+Also, FHA houses must provide sanitary facilities, safe sewage disposal, adequate heating, indoor hot water, and electricity.

 Attics And Crawl Spaces